johnnolan/wild-magic-surge-5e/README.md

 - Hooks for custom macros and other modules to use
 - Track incremental wild magic surge count on token

-## Wild Magic Surge Variant Options

-Choose how you want to play, either

-- Standard, Spell level dependent rolls
-- Incremental Check: Every time a spell is cast, the threshold is increased by 1 for a Surge.
-Once triggered the threshold is reset back to 1.
-- Spell level dependent rolls: Wild Magic Surge triggers dependent on spell level (Set options below).
-- Descending Dice: On no Surge roll d20,d12,d10,d8,d6 then d4 until a surge, then reset back to d20.

 ## Hooks